A surgical procedure might help if antiepileptic medications aren’t successful or if medication side-effects are bothersome.

 An article in the journal, JAMA reports that 34 to 74 percent of people were seizure-free after being treated surgically for medically refractory seizures.

-“The jump to surgery is not as big of a leap as it used to be,” says Dario Englot, M.D., Ph.D., the Neurosurgical Director of Epilepsy at Vanderbilt Neurosciences.
+“The jump to surgery is not as big of a leap as it used to be,” said Dario Englot, M.D., Ph.D., the Neurosurgical Director of Epilepsy at Vanderbilt.
 “We now have a spectrum of many different procedures to both diagnose and treat epilepsy, including minimally invasive options.”

-The most common procedure for epilepsy is the craniotomy, according to the Mayo Clinic.
+The most common procedure for epilepsy is the craniotomy.
 During a craniotomy, a surgeon temporarily removes a large piece of the skull to access the brain.
 Electrodes are used to determine where the seizures are coming from, and then the surgeon removes that part of the brain.

 This large procedure requires a several-day hospital stay followed by about a month-long recovery.
 “A craniotomy is still a good option, and the procedure still has a very high success rate,” Englot said.